 Version Two: You start with a heavier weight than you typically use.
-About 80% of your one-rep-max is a good start.
-Then when you start the exercise, you take a short rest (1-3 seconds) between each REP and continue on until your muscles fail.
+About 80% of your one rep max is a good start.
+When you start the exercise, you take a short rest (1-3 seconds) between each REP and continue until your muscles fail.
 That's your first set.
 You then rest for 10-15 seconds before you start the next set.
 When you can't complete even one rep after the 10-15 second break, you're done.

 - You start with a heavier weight load than normal.
 When you move more weight, your muscles are stressed more and grow.
 Just the fact that rest-pause requires you move more weight can shock your muscles into greater growth.

-- The rest period between sets is much shorter than normal.
-What this does is give you just enough time to gain a little strength back, before your muscles are forced to start working again.
+- The rest period between sets is much shorter than usual.
+What this does is give you just enough time to gain a little strength back before your muscles are forced to start working again.